expo/expo/packages/expo-splash-screen/README.md

 <img src="./assets/configuration-ios-configureImageView.png" height="350" />

-6. Configure `Background` of `Image View`:
+6. Configure `Background` of the `Image View`:
     - select `Image View` in view hierarchy inspector,
     - navigate to `Attributes Inspector` in the right panel,
     - configure `Background` parameter:
-        - To provide `#RRGGBB` value you need to select `Custom` option and in the `Colors Popup` that appeared you need to navigate to the second tab and choose `RGB Sliders` from dropdown select.
+        - To enter a `#RRGGBB` value you need to select `Custom` option and in the `Colors Popup` that appeared you need to navigate to the second tab and choose `RGB Sliders` from dropdown select.

 <img src="./assets/configuration-ios-selectBackgroundColor.png" height="350" />